FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/use_saf_based_pki.md

 > **Note**
 >
-> A SAF PKI implementation in Transfer CFT requires that the ‘ring-specific profile checking' (RDATALIB class) be activated.
+> Note: A SAF PKI implementation in Transfer CFT requires that the ‘ring-specific profile checking' (RDATALIB class) be activated.